anatolydryga/CDD_cluster/README.md

 ```bash
 cdd_description_addition.py file_with_no_description.csv file_with_description.csv 2
 ```
-means that in file `file_with_no_description.csv` column with cdd accesion number is column number 2.
+means that in file `file_with_no_description.csv` column with cdd accession number is column number 2.

 # Development